Learning from Ambiguous Demonstrations with Self-Explanation Guided Reinforcement Learning: Related Works

-So far only a few works have attempted to do robot LfD from ambiguous demonstrations as in \cite{breazeal2006using,bensch2010ambiguity,morales2013ambiguity,de2019causal}. \cite{breazeal2006using} and \cite{bensch2010ambiguity} model demonstration ambiguity as the intention differences of human and robot. \cite{breazeal2006using} proposes to let a human teacher and robot learner gradually improve the learning difficulty and quality.
-By explicitly modeling human's intention and belief in a Bayesian inference framework, the robot can discover conflicts, query humans, and learn better. \cite{bensch2010ambiguity} models the ambiguity as a joint hypothesis space of multiple categories of concepts (e.g. colors, shapes).
-To disambiguate the demonstration is to reduce the hypothesis space. \cite{bensch2010ambiguity} then proposes a concept learning approach to reduce the hypothesis space by using new demonstrations step by step. \cite{morales2013ambiguity} models the demonstration ambiguity as a difference in demonstrated actions at the same (or similar) state.
-To disambiguate demonstrations, \cite{morales2013ambiguity} adopts clustering algorithms and proposes a two-level clustering approach to simultaneously categorize similar situations and ambiguous actions in each situation.
-Another work \cite{brown2020bayesian} proposes to use Bayesian optimization to infer reward uncertainty learned by an IRL algorithm, which has the potential of doing imitation learning from ambiguous demonstrations.
-However, \cite{brown2020bayesian} mainly focuses on the IRL side and evaluates in simple domains.
-The work \cite{de2019causal} addresses distribution drift problems \cite{ross2010efficient,ross2011reduction} in imitation learning by avoiding causal misidentification caused by using ambiguous demonstrations.
-While \cite{de2019causal} touches on the RL, it is not an RLfD approach because the task (environment) rewards are not used.
-In contrast, according to \cite{rajeswaran2017learning} the RLfD approaches and our work can naturally handle distribution drift problems since we directly use task rewards.
+\mund{Imitation Learning from Ambiguous Demonstrations} In the realm of learning from ambiguous demonstrations, only a handful of studies have explored the field of robot learning from demonstrations (LfD).
+Breazeal et al. \cite{breazeal2006using} and Bensch et al. \cite{bensch2010ambiguity} approach the problem by modeling demonstration ambiguity as differences in the intentions of humans and robots.
+Breazeal et al. \cite{breazeal2006using} propose a Bayesian inference framework that explicitly models human intention and belief, enabling the robot to identify conflicts, seek clarification from humans, and enhance its learning process.
+Bensch et al. \cite{bensch2010ambiguity} view ambiguity as a hypothesis space comprising multiple categories of concepts (e.g., colors, shapes) and address disambiguation by gradually reducing the hypothesis space through concept learning with additional demonstrations.
+Morales et al. \cite{morales2013ambiguity} tackle demonstration ambiguity by focusing on differences in demonstrated actions within the same or similar states.
+They employ clustering algorithms and propose a two-level clustering approach to categorize similar situations and ambiguous actions within each situation.
+Another approach by Brown et al. \cite{brown2020bayesian} leverages Bayesian optimization to infer reward uncertainty learned through an Inverse Reinforcement Learning (IRL) algorithm, demonstrating the potential for imitation learning from ambiguous demonstrations.
+However, the work primarily concentrates on the IRL aspect and evaluates its performance in simple domains.
+A distinct direction is taken by De et al. \cite{de2019causal}, who address the issue of distribution drift in imitation learning by mitigating causal misidentification resulting from ambiguous demonstrations.
+Although their work touches on RL, it does not fall under the RLfD paradigm since it does not utilize task rewards.
+In contrast, RLfD approaches, including our own, as highlighted by Rajeswaran et al. \cite{rajeswaran2017learning}, offer several advantages over LfD approaches: (1) they require fewer demonstrations and (2) they naturally handle distribution drift problems by directly incorporating task rewards into the learning process.